- How to Make Sense of Salary Transparency - December 18, 2024

 In this post, we will answer some of the most-searched-for questions and phrases around the BIPOC acronym including:

-BIPOC (pronounced “Bye-Pock”) is intended to be used in place of “people of color” and is more inclusive of underrepresented groups, according to Cindu Thomas-George, an Experienced Diversity, Equity, Inclusion Advisor, and professor of Communication Studies.
+Pronounced “Bye-Pock”, it is intended to be used in place of “people of color”.
+And it is also more inclusive of underrepresented groups, according to Cindu Thomas-George, an Experienced Diversity, Equity, Inclusion Advisor, and professor of Communication Studies.

-CBS News has reported on the BIPOC acronym recently too saying that:
+CBS News has reported on the acronym recently too saying that:

 “People are using the term to acknowledge that not all people of color face equal levels of injustice.
 They say BIPOC is significant in recognizing that Black and Indigenous people are severely impacted by systemic racial injustices.”